cyberphone/doc/payments/review-secure-payment-confirmation.md

 a "framework" approach, which enables tying ("lock-in") merchants to unique checkout solutions and payment networks.

-Representatives for *merchants*, *consumers*, and *banks* on the other hand, appear to be entirely absent from the plot, not to mention *independent* payment technologists and thinkers.
+Representatives for *Merchants*, *Consumers*, and *Banks* on the other hand, appear to be entirely absent from the plot, not to mention *independent* payment technologists and thinkers.

 That the *other browser vendors* have not been active in the payment WG